KALU-KELECHI-GABRIEL/KALU-KELECHI-GABRIEL.github.io/_pages/about.md

 **August 2025:**

 - Our poster _“Investigating Software Provenance Consistency in the Open Source Publishing Pipeline”_ has been accepted to USENIX’25 (Poster Track) 🎉
-- 🎉 I presented our paper, “An Industry Interview Study of Software Signing for Supply Chain Security” at USENIX Security 2025!
+- 🎉 I presented our paper, _“An Industry Interview Study of Software Signing for Supply Chain Security”_ and our poster, _"Investigating Software Provenance Consistency in the Open Source Publishing Pipeline"_, at USENIX Security 2025!

 **July 2025:**
 - I will serve on the **ACM SCORED 2025 Workshop PC**.
 - I received a USENIX Student Travel Grant to attend the USENIX '25 Conference in Seattle.
+- I have also been selected as a student volunteer at the USENIX 2025 Conference.
 - 🎉 Our paper “An Industry Interview Study of Software Signing for Supply Chain Security” has been selected for a long-form presentation at USENIX Security 2025!
 I will be presenting this work in Seattle on August 13, 2025.
 - I will serve on the **ICSE 2026 Shadow PC**.
 - I served as a Poster judge at the Purdue Summer Undergraduate Research Symposium **SURF** -- July 30, 2025.